microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         ..  admonition:: |wac| Tip

             WOPI defines a :ref:`GetLock` operation.
-However, it is not currently called by |wac|.
-Instead,
+However, |wac| does not use it in all cases, even if the host indicates support for the operation using the :term:`SupportsGetLock` property in :ref:`CheckFileInfo`.
-            |wac| will often execute lock-related operations on files with missing or known incorrect lock IDs
-            and expects the host to provide the current lock ID in its WOPI response.
+            Instead, |wac| will sometimes execute lock-related operations on files with missing or known incorrect lock IDs and expects the host to provide the current lock ID in its WOPI response.
 Typically the :ref:`Unlock` and :ref:`RefreshLock` operations are used for this purpose, but other lock-related operations may be used.

-            In the future, |wac| will call :ref:`GetLock` for this purpose if the host sets the :term:`SupportsGetLock` property in :ref:`CheckFileInfo`.

         The specific conditions for each response are covered in the documentation for each of the following lock-related WOPI operations: